LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/repositories-and-commits.rst

 ``git add`` adds files to the commit, but it does not commit those files.
 By using ``git add .``, *all* the modified files were added to the commit.
-If a programmer only wants to add one modified file, they can do so.
+If a programmer only wants to add one modified file, they can do so by typing the file name after the ``git add`` command.

 ::